InvoCare

-InvoCare Limited (InvoCare) is an Australian company with funeral interests in Australia, New Zealand and Singapore.
+InvoCare Limited (InvoCare) was an Australian company (but now US owned) with funeral interests in Australia, New Zealand and Singapore.
 InvoCare employs around 2,000 people globally and has a current turnover of approximately $500 million a year.

 Incorporation

 InvoCare Limited was created in 2001 as part of a divestment by Service Corporation International who sold an 80% stake of their Australian funeral division to a consortium led by Macquarie Bank.
 In 2003 InvoCare Limited was floated on the Australian Securities Exchange.

 Brands

 InvoCare owns and operates a number of funeral service brands in the Australian and New Zealand marketplaces and operate more than 270 funeral homes and 16 cemeteries and crematoria in their network.

 Australian Brands

 In Australia, InvoCare own three national brands - White Lady Funerals, Simplicity Funerals and Value Cremations which make up approximately 120 locations and mobile services.
 In addition to these brands, InvoCare also have more than 40 regional brands including Le Pine Funerals in Victoria (Australia), Guardian Funerals in New South Wales, Purslowe & Chipper Funerals in Western Australia and George Hartnett Metropolitan Funerals in Queensland.